QwenLM/Qwen2.5/docs/source/run_locally/llama.cpp.rst

 .. code:: bash

-   ./llama-perplexity -m models/7B/ggml-model-q4_0.gguf -f wiki.test.raw
+   ./llama-perplexity -m <gguf_path> -f wiki.test.raw

 where the output is like